 Assistance animals are all animals that provide services or any type to people with disabilities.
 This means that they do not have to be dogs, and they do not have to be certified.
 If you use an animal different from a dog as your emotional support animal, they are covered under this law.

-It is against the law for proof to be asked for before service animals enter a public accommodation, but this is not the case for housing and airline.
-Even though individuals can not be turned away from housing because of their assistance animal, they do have to provide proof of the disability that requires the animal and proof that the animals as been registered as such.
+It is against the law for proof to be asked for before service animals enter a public accommodation, but landlords can ask for proof that you need your ESA.
+Even though individuals can not be turned away from housing because of their assistance animal, they do have to provide proof of the disability that requires the animal and proof that the animal has been registered as such.

 Why Emotional Support Animals Are Important